stefanpejcic/dev.openpanel.com/docs/api/index.md

 ```
 This request will return information about your user account, verifying that your API key is working correctly.

-3. Step 3: Explore the Documentation
+3. Explore the Documentation

 Before diving deeper, take some time to explore the API documentation.
 Familiarize yourself with the available endpoints, data formats, and common parameters.
 Understanding these basics will help you effectively utilize the API for your needs.

-4. Step 4: Integrate with Your Application
+4. Integrate with Your Application

 Now that you're familiar with making requests and navigating the documentation, start integrating the API with your application.
 Experiment with different endpoints, and consider how you can automate tasks, enhance functionality, or streamline operations within your environment.